Understand the science behind our technologies

 Because of this difference in the perception of light, poultry are significantly more sensitive to red light and blue light.
 Furthermore, their perceived light intensity is considerably higher.
-With that in mind, Nebula Poultry has engineered lighting systems custom designed to their biology, proven to calm birds and reduce stress.
+With that in mind, Nebula Poultry has engineered lighting systems custom designed to the birds' biology, proven to calm them and reduce stress.

 Specially engineered for your broiler birds.
 Want to lower your condemned & mortality rate?

 Specifically engineered for your layer birds to increase the number of eggs per hen.

 Unlike the Oxygen that we breathe (O2), Ozone is a powerful oxidant composed of three oxygen atoms (O3).
 The third oxygen atom in Ozone has a weaker bond, which breaks off and effectively destroys foreign bodies in water.
 Ozone can safely kill pathogens, micro-pollutants, microorganisms in addition to both organic and inorganic contaminants through oxidation.